Google Pixel Slate vs. Apple iPad Pro: Which Should You Buy?

 The 12.9-inch iPad Pro comes with 4GB of RAM and is powered by Apple's own A12X Bionic chip.
 The entry-level model costs $999 and includes 64GB of storage.
 Upping the storage to 256GB raises the price to $1,149, and the high-end, 512GB model costs $1,349.

 The Smart Keyboard for the 12.9-inch iPad Pro costs $169, but unlike Google's version, it does not include backlighting or a touchpad.
 The optional Apple Pencil stylus accessory costs $99.

-With powerful components, a comfortable backlit keyboard and a high-resolution display, Google's first detachable appears to be an intriguing alternative to Apple's premium tablet.
-The Slate's keyboard already looks like a major improvement over the iPad Pro's version, and, at $600, the Pixel Slate has a lower starting price than the larger iPad Pro.
+With powerful components, a comfortable backlit keyboard and a high-resolution display, Google's first detachable is an intriguing alternative to Apple's premium tablet.
+Moreover, the Slate's keyboard is miles ahead of the iPad Pro's version, and, at $600, the Pixel Slate has a lower starting price than Apple's device.

 But there are areas where the Pixel Slate just can't keep up with the iPad Pro.
-The tablet's battery life is rated at 10 hours, which is already worse than what the iPad Pro achieved in our testing.
-Also, the Pixel's display is dimmer than the iPad's, and its thick bezels are ugly when juxtaposed with the iPad's edge-to-edge display.
+The tablet's battery life is around 10 hours, which is respectable but two hours worse than what the iPad Pro achieved in our testing.
+Also, the Pixel's display is dimmer and not as colorful as the iPad's, and its thick bezels are ugly when juxtaposed with the iPad's edge-to-edge display.
 Not to mention, the iPad Pro's A12X chip is faster than any Intel CPU you can configure the Pixel Slate with.

-We won't know for sure until we review the Pixel Slate, but for now, it seems the iPad Pro will retain its crown as the best tablet on the market.
+In the end, the iPad Pro retains its crown as the best tablet on the market.
 Of course, these two devices run on very different platforms, and your preference in operating system between Chrome OS and iOS should play a big role in determining which tablet is right for you.